Thorium-Sim/thorium-nova/ARCHITECTURE.md

 many cards may use the same input).
 They are defined as a map of functions, with the key being the name of the input.
 When a client needs to update server data, it sends a message to the server with the name of the input and any appropriate parameters.
-If the client is associated with a ship and station, those are included as context.
+The client also includes their clientId or shipId as part of the parameters to better isolate the data cached on the client.

 The server will call the function for that input, which is able to perform whatever mutations it needs and, optionally, return data back to the client.
 This return data could be useful for automatically selecting an item in a list after it has been created.